Preventive Vaccination (Preexposure Prophylaxis) for Rabies

 allergic reaction to the vaccine increases with each

 previous vaccine drops below an acceptable level.
-This is determined by a lab
+You can have a lab

-test that measures the level of rabies antibodies in the system.
+test that measures the level of rabies antibodies in your system.
 The test is

 performed every 6 months to 2 years, depending on risk.